TJAdryan/jekyll_blog/_posts/2025-05-29-Lemon-labor-lost.md

 I don't know what specific lemon cookie from my past set this high, yet seemingly unachievable, bar.
 But its memory drives my continued search.
 It might be that I am nostalgic or have unrealistic expections.
 Anyway if anyone knows of lemon cookie they really enjoy I'd love to hear about it.
-There are some lemon cookies I like like these[are great](https://www.tatesbakeshop.com/cookies/flavors/new-lemon-cookies) but they don't have any icing.
+There are some lemon cookies I like.
+These [are great](https://www.tatesbakeshop.com/cookies/flavors/new-lemon-cookies) but they don't have any icing.